velescore/veles-wiki/Masternode-Setup-Guide.md

 * Close out of the wallet and reopen Wallet
 * Click on the Masternodes tab "My masternodes"
 * Check if your Masternode collateral transaction have 16 confirmations.
-* Click start all in the masternodes tab
+* Click start alias in the masternodes tab

 ![Example-create](https://i.imgur.com/ENNcneg.png)